‘She’s Alive Because Of You’: A Nurse’s Advocacy Pays Off

 I’ve seen a patient realize that, while he’s lucky to be alive after his motorcycle accident, he’s going to have to learn to navigate a new world without one of his legs.

 As nurses we see these situations.
 We have sympathy for our patients and their families.
-We try to keep in mind the emotional support our patients need while also taking care of their […]
+We try to keep in mind the emotional support our patients need while also taking care of their physical […]

 2016-11-21T13:00:57-05:00September 20th, 2016|Nursing, patient experience|3 Comments